jonathan081/achoo/README.md

 ## Week 5 10/30/2020
 ### Accomplishments:
-   - We have decided our use case for the app
+   - We have decided our use case for the app.
    - Coding is underway!
    - We have established how many app pages we need and what we want to do in terms of color scheme.
 ### Failures
-   - Was not able to meet with Alva to talk about new database needs.
-One of the goals for this week.
+   - We were unable to meet with Alva to talk about our new database requirements.
+This is one of the goals for this week.
    - We could not find any known test methods for this API.
 ### Challenges:
    - How is this API to work with?
-         - Can we find a public app or code that utilizes the contact tracing API as an example.
+Is there a public app/code that utilizes the contact tracing API that we can use as an example?
 ### Goals for next week:
-   - Start working on connecting the API to the app
+   - Start working on connecting the API to the app.
-   - Create the barebones pages in order to connect with the API
+   - Create the barebones of an app in order to connect with the API.
-   - Establish login techniques
+   - Establish login techniques.
-   - Working on the API's (designated out to 1 per person)
+   - Working on the API's (designated out to 1 per person).
 ### Key Decisions to be Made:
-   - How are we gonna test this?
+   - How are we gonna test our API?
+   - Database requirements.

 ## Week 4 10/23/2020
 ### Accomplishments: